-We give pupils regular opportunities to perform in front of audiences.
-Pupils are encouraged to perform on many different occasions from the annual productions to festival events and community performances.
-Parents are often invited to see their children perform.
+We give our pupils numerous opportunities to perform in front of small and large audiences for Music and/or Drama.
+These include the annual school productions, Festival events and community performances.
+Parents are often invited to watch their children perform.

 Development is measured through termly tests, written work and verbal questioning.
 If a pupil feels unsure or confused, strategies are put in place to help the pupil and make them feel comfortable within the environment and the work provided.